punkish/map-data-workshop/tileserver/README.md

 ````

-## Seeding the cache
+## Setup
-1. `cp setup/credentials.example.js setup.credentials.js`
-2. Edit `setup/credentials.js` with your information
-3. Make sure the zoom level and template URL parameters at the top of `setup/seedCache.js` are accurate
-4. Run `node setup/seedCache.js`.
-It will take a few minutes, and for all of India will result in a cache size of about 150MB.

-#### To manually build the tile styles

-*Assumes you have Postgresql, osm2pgsql, git, and curl installed.
+*Assumes you have Postgresql with PostGIS, osm2pgsql, git, and curl installed.
 Will also download and import the
 Mumbai metro extract.*

-First download the Mumbai metro extract, shapefiles that we need, and install `carto` globally:
+First download the Mumbai metro extract (or any other OSM extract in PBF), shapefiles that we need, and install `carto` globally:

 ````
+npm install
 ./setup.sh
 sudo npm install -g carto
 cp osm-bright/configure.py.sample osm-bright/configure.py
 ````

-Next, fill out `osm-bright/configure.py`
+Next, edit `osm-bright/configure.py`:
   - path (`getcwd()`)
   - host (`localhost`)
   - port (`5432`)